LopsemPyier/OCamlDownloader/README.md

  ## Notes

- There is an third script in here to take the ocaml binary that was install with MacCaml (which is version 4.13 as I am writing this) and configure WinCaml to use it (because it ship with version 4.08)
+ There is a third script in here to take the ocaml binary that was install with MacCaml (which is version 4.13 as I am writing this) and configure WinCaml to use it (because it ship with version 4.08)

  **You must have run the 2 others scripts before doing it.**